 A survey of the existing site was conducted on June 14th, 2022.
 The school site is located within a residential community west of Beacon Avenue South between South Othello Street and South Myrtle Street.
 The field is located adjacent to residential homes on the north side of South Othello Street.
-The field is also located immediately adjacent to Interstate 5 on the wets side of the field.
+The field is also located along the east side of the Interstate 5 right of way.